project-repo/cagebreak/man/cagebreak-config.5.md

 *custom_event <message>*
 	Send a custom event to the IPC socket

-	This sends an event of time "custom_event" to all programs listening to the IPC socket along with the string <message>.
+	This sends an event of type "custom_event" to all programs listening to the IPC socket along with the string <message>.
 	See *cagebreak-socket(7)* for more details.